 What to do with keto chocolate frosting?

 Add almond butter and with an electric beater, beat the butter and almond butter together until a light brown cream form.
-It shouldn't tak more than 40 seconds on medium/high speed.
+It shouldn't take more than 40 seconds on medium/high speed.

-Beat again on slow speed at first to avoid the cocoa powder to burst out of the bowl, then increase to medium speed.
-If the frosting is too thick to your liking, add more almond milk (at room temperature, not cold!), 1 tablespoon at a time, beat and add up to 1/4 cup extra milk until you reach your favorite texture.
+Beat again at slow speed at first to avoid the cocoa powder to burst out of the bowl, then increase to medium speed.
+If the frosting is too thick to your liking, add more almond milk (at room temperature, not cold!), 1 tablespoon at a time, beat, and add up to 1/4 cup extra milk until you reach your favorite texture.
 The more you add, the fluffier it will be.
-It won't affect your net carbs per serve very much (around 0.1g extra net carbs).
+It won't affect your net carbs per serving very much (around 0.1g extra net carbs).

 Adjust stevia drops if the frosting is not sweet enough for you.
 Always add stevia 2 drops at a time as it is very strong in flavor.
-Otherwise add powdered erythritol but note that this option thicken the frosting a lot!
+Otherwise, add powdered erythritol but note that this option thickens the frosting a lot!

 Store the frosting in the fridge in an airtight box for up to 4 days.
-The frosting gets hard in the fridge becasue the butter harden at cold temperature.
-Simply remove the frostin from the fridge for 3 hours to get it soft and creamy again.
+The frosting gets hard in the fridge because the butter hardens at cold temperatures.
+Simply remove the frosting from the fridge for 3 hours to get it soft and creamy again.

-Freeze in ice cube tray, 2 tablespoon in each cube hole and defrost at least 2 hour before at room temperature to soften.
+Freeze in ice cube tray, 2 tablespoons in each cube hole, and defrost at least 2 hours before at room temperature to soften.